 Temporary deviations from Certified Key Project Information, Project Design Document, Monitoring & Reporting Plan, applied methodology or applied standardized baseline

 There has been only one temporary deviation from the registered monitoring plan during this monitoring period as some areas were inaccessible due to infrastructure problems and for this reason, the starting of the monitoring activities was postponed until these problems were solved.
 In fact, the survey was not made during February-March 2019 as foreseen in the original Monitoring Plan but during March-April 2019.
 This slight delay is not expected to have any impact on the results (and in fact, the previous monitoring survey was made during April-May 2018 and thus the gap between the two monitoring periods is not longer than 12 months).
-Moreover, as during the previous year, a part of the interviews was made via telephone (for the families who had the telephone and who are living in the areas which are difficult to reach), for a total of 31 out of 100 interviews.
+Moreover, as during the previous year, a part of the interviews was made via telephone for the families who are living in the areas which are difficult to reach.
+Totally of 31 interviews out of 100 interviews were made via telephone.

 Corrections